Roger Rosenblatt: Career

 In his recent books, Rosenblatt has experimented with a form of narrative that connects section to section, without chapter demarcations, dismissing chronological time, and mixing fact and fiction.
 The effect he seeks is akin to movements in music.
 In his review of The Boy Detective in the New York Times Book Review, Pete Hamill compared Rosenblatt's style to that of "a great jazz musician...moving from one emotion to another, playing some with a dose of irony, others with joy, and a few with pain and melancholy (the blues, of course).
 Alone with the instrument of his art, he seems to be hoping only to surprise himself."
 The Kirkus Review of The Book of Love said, "His wanderings with the subject of love are like Coltrane at the Village Vanguard.
 When you hear it, you know."

-In November 2015, Rosenblatt received the 2015 Kenyon Review Award for Literary Achievement.
+In November, 2015, Rosenblatt received the 2015 Kenyon Review Award for Literary Achievement.
 In June, 2016, he was awarded the President's Medal of the Chautauqua Institution for the artistic and moral quality of his body of work.
+In April, 2023, he received a Guggenheim Fellowship.
+In June, 2023, he received the NYU College of Arts and Science Alumni Achievement Award.
 Seven universities have awarded him honorary doctorates.

 In 2018, he launched a podcast: Word for Word with Roger Rosenblatt.
-In 2021, he was honored by the Fulbright Association on its 75th Anniversary.
+In 2021, he was honored by the Fulbright Association on its 75th anniversary.
 Also in 2021, he founded Write America, a national reading series broadcast weekly by writers devoted to healing divisions in the country.